-We are receiving many questions about individual circumstances and how to best cope with the 12 week isolation and social distancing imposed by The Government.
+We are receiving many questions about individual circumstances and how to best cope with protecting elderly parents during the Coronavirus pandemic.
 We have compiled some Coronavirus FAQs which we will update and add to regularly.

-If you have any questions regarding isolation during coronavirus, please email us email@example.com or ask a question on our website – AskIris.
+If you have any questions regarding care for elderly people during coronavirus, please email us firstname.lastname@example.org or ask a question on our website – AskIris.

 You have to check with the care home before you plan a visit.

-The guidance, published on 22 July, is not a blanket rule change across England.
+The guidance, last updated on November 5th, is not a blanket rule change across England.
 It is ultimately up to care homes, local authorities and their public health experts, to decide whether it is safe to open to visitors.